t3st-b1n/notebook/README.md

 # notebook

-Notebook for stupid things that I've encountered
+Notebook for stupid things that I've encountered....

+Eventually will post them as blogs (One day)